ideabosque/openai_assistant_engine/README.md

 3. **Define API Endpoint and Headers**: The script sets up the API URL and headers, including an API key for authentication.

 4. **Main Function**:
-   - **Initialization**: Logs the start of the AI assistant interaction and prints a welcome message.
+   - **Initialization**: Logs the start of the AI assistant interaction and prints a welcome message (and converts it to speech in the voice version).
    - **User Input Loop**: Continuously prompts the user for input until "exit" is typed.
+In the voice version, the user can press Enter to start recording and Space to stop recording.
-   - **API Request for User Query**: Constructs and sends a GraphQL query to the API with the user’s input, retrieves the response, and extracts the `thread_id` and `current_run_id`.
+   - **API Request for User Query**: Constructs and sends a GraphQL query to the API with the user's input, retrieves the response, and extracts the `thread_id` and `current_run_id`.
    - **Check Query Status**: Continuously checks the status of the current run until it is completed.
-   - **Retrieve Last Message**: Fetches the last message from the AI assistant and prints it.
+   - **Retrieve Last Message**: Fetches the last message from the AI assistant and prints it (or converts it to speech in the voice version).

 #### Required Variables and `.env` Setup